A-O-Regan/A-O-Regan/README.md

 ## Hi there 👋
+Welcome to my GitHub page.
+Here you will find the projects I have been working on.
+If you would like to contact me, feel free to send me a message on LinkedIn:

 <!--
 **A-O-Regan/A-O-regan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.